But the question is how to “really” charge them, so they fluoresce?

-Most of the people think that a glow in the dark paint can be charged with “just” any light source.
-Some even think its charges with a room light.
+Most people think that a glow-in-the-dark paint can be charged with “just” any light source.
+Some even believe its charges with a room light.
 And that’s actually true.

-There are more than a hundred light sources in the world some approachable while others don’t, but still, we have like 50+ light sources that can be used as a charger.
+There are more than a hundred light sources globally, some approachable while others don’t, but still, we have like 50+ light sources that can be used as a charger.

-With so many light sources available we have plenty of options to charge, but unfortunately not all of them have the same power.
-Some light sources are powerful than others.
+We have plenty of options to charge with so many light sources available, but unfortunately, not all of them have the same power.
+Some light sources are more powerful than others.

 With that being said, we can’t use any light we see and expect our paint to glow like the moon.
 We have to use a strong light source that can do the work in minutes and make it glow brightly for hours.